 - Female Energy of the Creative Force of Life

-Despite the fear that the spider evokes it is actually a good omen that exudes strength, mystery and wisdom.
+Despite the fear that the spider evokes it is actually a good omen that exudes strength, mystery, and wisdom.
 The spider meaning can be seen as a helper, something that inspires people, and shows them where they need to work in their lives.

 The spider can be seen as having meaning in how life works.
 We gain wisdom, we change as we grow, we look for divine inspiration, and learn from our mistakes.
 The spider means endurance and rebuilding.
 When a spider’s web gets broken it rebuilds.
 Humans can see that as a sign to rebuild their lives when things don’t go as planned.
 We can look to the spider as a symbol to try again and never give up.

 As a spirit animal, the spider is feminine and a creative spirit.
-The spider is seen as patient and crafty while waiting for its prey in the web.
+The spider is seen as patient and crafty while waiting for its prey on the web.
 If the spider is your spirit animal you may be creative and have high receptivity.
 The spider as a totem can have some of the following meanings:

-- Shadow self/Dark aspects of life
+- Shadow self/dark aspects of life

 - Feminine Energy

-The spider as a spiritual animal has many qualities the encompass both light and dark qualities.
+The spider as a spiritual animal has many qualities that encompass both light and dark qualities.
 The spider as a totem means that a person has a very symmetrical soul.
 A person will have an understanding that there is a balance between the physical and spiritual worlds.